-As early as 1880, there was a colored school in Taylor County, KY; the teacher was Robert Hubbard at the Campbellsville school [source: U.S. Federal Census].
-There were still schools during the 1886-87 school term [source: Report of the Superintendent of Public Instruction, 1888, p.
+As early as 1880 there was a colored school, the Campbellsville school, in Taylor County, KY; the teacher was Robert Hubbard [source: U.S. Federal Census].
+Colored chools were still in use during the 1886-87 school term [source: Report of the Superintendent of Public Instruction, 1888, p.
 130].
-In 1895, there were 10 colored schools in Taylor County [source: Biennial Report of the Superintendent of Public Instruction, 1895-97, pp. 689-692].
-The average attendance was 281 students during the 1895-96 school year, and 252 students during the 1896-97 school year.
+In 1895, ten colored schools existed in Taylor County [source: Biennial Report of the Superintendent of Public Instruction, 1895-97, pp. 689-692].
+Average attendance was 281 students during the 1895-96 school year and 252 students during the 1896-97 school year.
 There were 11 teachers.

-In 1937, there were seven one-room, colored elementary schools in Taylor County, KY, according to the master's thesis of John Albert Jones, History of Education in Taylor County, p.
-77. One of the schools was in Campbellsville; in 1939 that school was replaced by the newly-constructed Durham School, grades 1-12 and the school received funding from the Rosenwald Fund to house the second high school for African Americans in Taylor County [source: Images of America: Campbellsville, by DeSpain, Burch, and Hooper, pp. 92-93].
+In 1937, seven one-room, colored elementary schools were active in Taylor County, KY, according to the master's thesis of John Albert Jones, History of Education in Taylor County, p.
+77. One of the schools was in Campbellsville, replaced in 1939 by the newly-constructed Durham School for grades 1-12; the school received funding from the Rosenwald Fund to house the second high school for African Americans in Taylor County [source: Images of America: Campbellsville, by DeSpain, Burch, and Hooper, pp. 92-93].

 The earlier high school, Taylor County Industrial High School for Negroes, existed in 1922 when teacher C. B. Nuchols [or Nuckolls] left the school for a teaching job with Booker T. Washington School in Ashland, KY [see NKAA entry African American Schools in Boyd County, KY].
-The Taylor County Industrial High School had been established between 1911 and 1919 and was funded by the John F. Slater Fund [source: A History of Education in Kentucky, by W. E. Ellis, p.
+The Taylor County Industrial High School had been established between 1911 and 1919, funded by the John F. Slater Fund [source: A History of Education in Kentucky, by W. E. Ellis, p.
 179].
-Margaret Ray was the teacher at the Taylor County Industrial School in 1925.
-The term of service was nine months.
+Margaret Ray was the teacher at the that school in 1925.
+Her term of service was nine months.
 The school received $450 from the Jeanes Fund [source: Kentucky Public School Directory, 1925-1926, p.
 66].